joshbegley/nyt-latest/README.md

 `The chef Sheldon Simeon celebrated his new cookbook with a low-key feast at an over-the-top venue.`\
 https://www.nytimes.com/2026/04/24/t-magazine/sheldon-simeon-cookbook-dinner.html

-**Gambling Companies Laud Indictments to Push Back on Pressure to Regulate**\
+**Gambling Companies Celebrate Indictments as Pressure Grows**\
-`Sports betting companies and prediction markets have cited recent federal charges related to insider trading as proof that illegal activity is being rooted out.
-Critics say the cases do not address widespread illicit activity.`\
+`Gambling companies have cited recent federal charges as proof that illegal activity is being rooted out.
+The companies’ critics say the cases do not address widespread illicit activity.`\
 https://www.nytimes.com/2026/04/24/nyregion/gambling-companies-indictments-regulation.html

 **Does ‘The Drama’ Know Zendaya is Black?**\